Cherrysaake/wokot/README.md

 ### Binary downloads

-Official binaries for the Godot editor and the export templates can be found [on the Wokot website](https://godotengine.org/download).
+Official binaries for the Wokot editor and the export templates can be found [on the Wokot website](https://godotengine.org/download).

 ### Compiling from source